fredyGabriel/crackseg/docs/reports/crackseg_paper.md

-# [Proposed Title: Deep Learning-Based Crack Segmentation in Asphalt Pavement Using a Hybrid Swin Transformer U-Net Architecture]
+# Deep Learning-Based Crack Segmentation in Asphalt Pavement Using a Hybrid Swin Transformer U-Net Architecture

 ---